parynaz/SpeechRecognitionPlugin/README.md

 =======================

 Adjusted to loop on the listener and always listen to voice.
 This causes a continous beep sound, which can be heard twice before the mute is enabled.

-Extra functions will have options for a mute with delay and a hard mute, coming soon.
+Extra functions: options for a mute with delay and a hard mute.